aramachandran7/robot_localization/README.md

 Later in the project, we faced some issues injecting noise and variability into our filter.
 Even after rooting out some simple bugs, we realized that setting an appropriate noise level and ensuring a reasonable variation in the particles was no small feat, and required a ridiculous amount of fine-tuning.
 It was very easy to come out with an overly or not aggressive particle filter.
 We eventually switched to the n_effective method, which isn’t perfect but is an improvement.

-## Improvements
+## Improvements for the future
 Obviously this particle filter leaves some to be desired.
-It works decently when given an accurate estimate and a clean map with time & patience to lock in its guess.
+It works decently when given an accurate estimate and a clean map with time & patience to lock in its best guess of the robot's state.

-To improve performance, we’ve considered changes to the algorithm.
-However, one can imagine that most of these changes will result in marginal performance benefits at best.
+To improve performance, we’ve considered both some  minor adjustments and bigger picture changes to our algorithm.

-- Vary the number of particles resampled based on their spread / diversity score
+- Vary not only the noise, but the number of particles resampled based on the variance score `n_effective`
-- Improve motor model/noise injection
+- Improve and tune in motor model/noise injection
-- Experiment with more particles
+- Experiment with higher and lower numbers of particles depending on map characteristics
-- Faster timestep (more computationally intensive)
+- Optimize code for memory and time complexity to enable a faster timestep
-- Detect if the particle cloud has diverged and work to resolve the divergence
+- Detect if the particle cloud has diverged and work to resolve the divergence using clustering algorithms
-- Use a more versatile way of computing robot location than a weighted average of particle position
-- Implement SLAM yeet
-The goal of the above changes would be to produce a more accurate and usable particle filter.
-These changes are intended to be a list of ideas that warrant exploration rather than a prescribed set of instructions to a better filter.
+- Experiment with a more versatile way of computing robot location than a weighted average of particle position The above  changes are intended to be a list of ideas that warrant exploration rather than a prescribed set of instructions to a better filter.

 ## Lessons Learned
 - This was the first time we were forced to use bag files.
 This was extremely powerful and made testing 1000 percent faster.
 This is something we will carry on to future projects where applicable.